-In this program, students will learn about natural resources, from how they are harvested from the earth to how they are made into everyday objects.
-They will also learn which items can be recycled and how to reduce waste at home and school.
+In this program, students will learn about natural resources, what can be recycled, and how to reduce waste at home and school.
+Interactive and fun, it’s a great program for any grade level.
 This program is a prerequisite for the Recycling Field Trip.
-Grades K-12, 45 minutes.
+Grades K-12, 45-55 Minute Classroom or Virtual Presentation, FREE.
 Find out which science standards this program meets.

-Visit the Cold Canyon Landfill and Recycling Facility to be amazed by and educated about what happens to our recyclables and trash.
-On this trip, students will see how their recyclables are sorted and processed by various trucks and machines.
-Students will also visit our recycling education center, filled with hands-on exhibits and displays.
-Field trips are from 9:00-11:30am, and the bus cost is paid for by IWMA.
-Grades 3-12, 2 hours.
+Virtually visit the Cold Canyon Landfill and Recycling Facility to be amazed by and educated about what happens to our recyclables and trash.
+On this virtual trip, students will see how their recyclables are sorted and processed by various trucks and machines through a live PowerPoint presentation with vivid photos and video content.
+Grades 3-12, 45-55 Minute Virtual Only Field Trip Until Further Notice, FREE.
 Prerequisite: Introduction to Recycling.
 Find out which science standards this program meets.

-This hands-on program introduces students to the concepts and practices of composting food waste.
-Our staff will build a worm bin for your class to use (on loan).
-Students may add lunch scraps to the bin for a real, interactive learning experience.
-Grades K-12, 45 minutes.
+This program introduces students to the concepts and practices of composting food waste using worms.
+The students will learn worm anatomy and how worms decompose their food scraps.
+You will have the option to borrow a worm bin on loan for a real interactive learning experience.
+Grades K-12, 45 Minute Classroom or Virtual Presentation, FREE.
 Find out which science standards this program meets.

 This presentation explores the natural resources needed to make paper.
 Vivid models show the path from tree to finished paper products so that students will learn how paper is made.
-Your presenter will make a piece of paper in class.
+Your presenter will make a piece of paper live in our studio or in your classroom.
 Students will also learn how many pounds of paper they use each year, and how this resource can be conserved.
-Grades K-6, 45 minutes.
+Grades K-6, 45 Minute Classroom or Virtual Presentation, FREE.
 Find out which science standards this program meets.

 This interactive slide program provides the next step in applying what students have learned from the Introduction to Recycling program.
-Students and teachers will be empowered to implement their understanding of waste reduction, composting and recycling.
-You’ll have the option to turn your classroom into a zero waste zone for one week, one month or the entire school year.
-Grades 4-8, 45 minutes.
+Students and teachers will be empowered to implement their understanding of waste reduction, composting, and recycling.
+Grades 4-8, 45 Minute Classroom or Virtual Presentation, FREE.
 Prerequisite: Introduction to Recycling.
 Find out which science standards this program meets.

 Want to stay up-to-date?
 Download our current newsletter here (PDF).